 Bacterial Vaginosis (BV)

-- Antibiotic treatment is usually recommended for women who have bothersome symptoms from the infection and those preparing for abortion or hysterectomy.
+·Antibiotic treatment is usually recommended for women who have bothersome symptoms from the infection and those preparing for gynecologic procedures.
 Treatment of BV may also reduce the risk of acquiring other STDs, including HIV.
-For this reason, some experts now support the concept of treating all women with BV.

-- Pregnant women with signs or symptoms of BV infection are usually treated to relieve symptoms.
+Pregnant women with signs or symptoms of BV infection are usually treated.
 Oral treatment with seven days of metronidazole is preferred over shorter oral regimens or vaginal treatments.

 In an emergency go to Mount Nittany Medical Center or call 911 for an ambulance.